swapnilsparsh/30DaysOfJavaScript/75 - Movie Search App/README.md

 # Movie Search App

-A simple and elegant Movie Search App built with HTML, CSS, and JavaScript that fetches movie information from the TMDB API.
+A simple and elegant Movie Search App built with HTML, CSS, and JavaScript that fetches movie information from the OMDB API.

 ## Table of Contents